 This is a real tradition in Vancouver.
 The showing of free movies in an outdoor setting has become de rigueur during the summer and it’s a hugely popular pastime for families and singles alike.
 Settle down with a picnic and some friends and you’re in for a great night!
 The soft weather in Vancouver makes this a great way to spend an evening during the warmer months and with locations including Stanley Park and Canada Place Promenade, you can be sure of a magical evening!

+For some nostalgia don’t miss the iconic Pacific National Exhibition including Playland Amusement Park in Vancouver.
 This century-old celebration has its very own fair grounds so that it can return yearly and locals and visitors alike can enjoy all it has to offer.
 In the grand old tradition of the county fair, it boasts rides, animal displays, auctions, concerts and performances and is hotly anticipated every year.

 20: An amazing education for all